-If you are either of them, you may have tried your luck in the saltwater at least once.
+If you have tried your luck in the saltwater at least once.
 And if you have, you must be aware of the importance of the best saltwater wading boots because seas and other salty waters are more ruthless and challenging than freshwater.
 There are waves and rocky shores to brave, and high salt content that poses a serious threat to your precious wading gear.

 I’ve been swimming in freshwater rivers all my life.
 But my family moved to Florida nearly a decade ago, and the proximity of coastal areas has made me a pro at saltwater wading.
 I have tried several wading gears in saltwater, so you don’t have to!
 And saltwater wading boots are no different.